willdurand/willdurand.github.io/_posts/2012-05-31-geocoder-the-missing-php5-library.markdown

 Same thing here, you can easily write your own provider by implementing the `ProviderInterface` interface.

-Geocoder supports both geocoding, and reverse geocoding.
+Geocoder supports both geocoding and reverse geocoding.
 It depends on the provider you choose, and also what you want to do.
 The API is really simple:

 {% highlight php %}